 - The Malta Financial Services Authority (MFSA) asked the European Central Bank (ECB) to withdraw the authorization of Satabank plc to act as a less significant credit institution in 2020.
 The General Court of the European Union granted the St. Julian based lender in 2023 access to its file held by the ECB.
 Access to this file enables Satabank plc and its shareholders to secure their rights of defence and allow for a diligent complaints procedure in a confidential setting.

 - An investigation by the Joint Chiefs of Global Tax Enforcement (J5) into the Puerto Rican Euro Pacific Bank was highlighted and broadcasted by ‘60 Minutes/Australia’.
 Many customers left the bank after this public announcement.
 As a full-reserve bank, the bank maintained a stable capital position.
 The Puerto Rican financial regulator (OCIF), however claimed that the bank was insolvent.
-By 2022, the license of Euro Pacific Bank to act as an international financial institution in Puerto Rico was suspended.
+By to act as an international financial institution in Puerto Rico was suspended.
 Under voluntary liquidation, the assets of the bank were transferred to Texas-based fintech firm Qenta Inc. The bank shareholder denies wrongdoing and takes legal action against people, entities and public authorities responsible for the bank closure.
 Meanwhile the UK tax authorities, HMCR, are investigating UK customers of the bank for alleged tax evasion and money laundering.